bytecod3/gaming-pad-openF-demo/README.md

 ##### Gaming pad

 This gaming pad utilizes two analog sticks of the pad as the other buttons were pretty damaged.
-So I reverse engineered the sticks, extracted the connections to a and y axes and push buttons and glued everything together on a perf-board.
+So I reverse engineered the sticks, extracted the connections to X and Y axes and push buttons and glued everything together on a perf-board.

 [image]